tpanotopoulos/old-projects/README.md

   another open-source library.

-  Some time after we created this tool, Riot Games completely overhauled the API system for League of Legends, so our program no longer works, but I found it a very valuable project both from a personal and professional standpoint.
+  Some time after we created this tool, Riot Games completely overhauled the API system for League of Legends, so our program no longer works in its current state, but I found it a very valuable project both from a personal and professional standpoint.

---hw1--
-  This was for an Operating Systems course, and if I remember correctly it was an introductory assignment meant to make sure we were comfortable using pointers in c.
-Reading through the code now, I believe the assignment was to read in words from a text file and cache them in a hash table.

---os--
-  This was a larger project for that same Operating Systems course.
-We were meant to write a program that simulated several scheduling algorithms for CPU use within a computer.
-The simulation procedurally generated process objects based on several seed values and then ran until each of those processes had fully completed its CPU and I/O bursts.
-Afterwards it would reset the state and run it again with the next algorithm, until each algorithm had been simulated.
-It then wrote out some data about the algorithms' performance so we could compare how well each scheduling method worked.

-  I did not finish this project in time, so the only scheduling algorithm implemented is first come first served.
-There are several superfluous variables and functions in the files that were meant to let me expand into the other algorithms.